vlad-kozlov/Fabric-KQL-Database-in-a-Day-Lab1/README.md

 ## **Challenge 2: Ingest data from Azure Storage Account**

-Data ingestion to ADX is the process used to load data records from one or more sources into a table in your ADX cluster.
+Data ingestion to KQL Database is the process used to load data records from one or more sources into a table.
 Once ingested, the data becomes available for query.

-ADX supports several ingestion methods, including ingestion tools, connectors and plugins, Azure managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.
+KQL Database supports several ingestion methods, including Eventstream, Fabric Pipeline, and Fabric Dataflow.
+Also available with Azure Data Factory and Event Hubs.

 **Tasks:**